Help Centre

 Need Urgent Help or Support?

 It is common for people experiencing emotional distress to have thoughts of harming themselves or that they would be better off dead.
+If you are feeling concerned about your safety, it’s important that you tell someone – you don’t need to struggle alone.

 Remember suicide is preventable.
 You are not alone and can get help now.

+Suicide is not chosen; it happens when pain exceeds resources for coping with pain.
 You are not a bad person, weak, or flawed because you feel suicidal, experience suicidal thoughts or thoughts of being better off dead.
 It doesn't even mean that you really want to die – it only means that you have more pain than you can cope with right now.

 How can I help myself?

-If you are feeling suicidal don't try to cope alone.
+If you are feeling suicidal, don't try to cope alone.
 Sometimes problems seem impossible to manage or the mental anguish is unbearable.

 3. Try and tell your friends and family, who will support you by spending time with you.
 Talking to a family member or a friend or a colleague can bring huge relief.